 Starbucks approached me to create a prominent fixture for their downtown San Francisco flagship store.
 I used the existing I-beam column in the restaurant to anchor this 3-tier site-specific light.

 The I Beam Service Rail hangs over a pass-through at GitHub’s SF offices, connecting the kitchen and dining room.
-I pieced together various types of stock to elevate the stock “I” beam to fit the modern industrial space.
-The rail hangs from two points, providing ample illumination with minimal installation effort.
-10′ x 6′
+I pieced together various types of stock to elevate the “I” beam and fit the modern industrial space.
+The rail provides ample illumination with minimal installation effort.
+10′ x 6′.
+Also shown, one of 17 Gioia-style chandeliers.

 The Spider light fixture came out of my fascination of vintage industrial lighting.
 I have a 1920′s single arm version of this over my lathe in the shop and I thought wouldn’t it be wonderful if each person setting at the dining table could adjust the lighting to suit their needs.
 Here is where that thought took me.
 Lighting for 8.
 See them in the wild at Oakland’s Tribune Tavern.